Barista Guides9 min readFebruary 18, 2026

 How To Pull Perfect Espresso Shot: Step-by-Step Recipe

 Unlock the secrets to pulling the perfect espresso shot at home.
-This guide covers everything from grind size to tamping, ensuring a rich and flavorful cup every time.
-Follow our step-by-step recipe for barista-quality results.
+Perfect Espresso Shot Recipe: Unlock the secrets to a rich and flavorful espresso with our step-by-step guide.

 Perfect Espresso Shot Recipe